 In the early years of the Garden there was a small open pool at the north end of the wetland, within the current Garden space.
 The small pool was created by Eloise Butler when she built an earthen dam.
 Eloise describes her placement of the dam.
 “A tiny stream threaded the bog and emerged into a depressed area of slimy ooze flanked by low banks.
 A dam was constructed that converted the depression into a lovely pool …..”
 (The Wild Botanic Garden - Early History by Eloise Butler).
-By the time an article about the Garden was published in The Bellman in 1913, the dam was described as covered with vegetation as though it had always been there, so it must have been put in right around 1907 when the area was set aside as a botanic garden.
+By the time an article about the Garden was published in The Bellman in 1913, the dam was described as covered with vegetation as though it had always been there.
+The dam had to have been put in prior to the Fall of 1909 as on September 12, 1909 Eloise first references the pond and dam in her log planting notes - "in pond"; "by pond"; and "near brook below dam."

 In the north meadow, north of the current Garden space, the large Mallard Pool was created by Eloise Butler in 1932.
 By late 1939 the Mallard Pool area was being abandoned by curator Martha Crone.
 Details on that pool are in the Mallard Pool article.